JBowers0921/configure-ad/README.md

 <br />
 <p>
 <p>
-7.d  Write down one of the User accounts, log out of Client-1 and log back into Client-1 with the credentials and password of the new user.
+7.d  Write down one of the User accounts, log out of Client-1 and log back into Client-1 Remotely with the credentials and password of the new user.
+You can open the Command Prompt to see the user logged in.
+And you can also view the account by going to THIS PC > WINDOWS(C:) > click and open "USERS".
 </p>
 <br />
 <br />